U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Filming on Public Lands

-Attached is information to assist Filming Industry Customers in obtaining a permit to film on public lands in the California Desert Conservation Area.
-On separate pages is information on
+The following links provide information to assist Filming Industry Customers in obtaining a permit to film on public lands in the California Desert Conservation Area.

 Five Resource Area Offices in the California Desert District authorize filming on public lands within their jurisdiction.
 Each location is unique and is subject to different conditions.